• Access

 Adding text to your cut out card

-The fonts I used were Hopeless Romantic for Thank you; and simple celebrations for the paragraph.
+I used Hopeless Romantic for Thank you and simple celebrations for the paragraph.
 Both fonts are in Writing mode as a Font Style.

-Before sending your project to be cut we need to make two types of attachment.
-First we will attach the writing with all of the yellow pieces, and then we will be attaching the teal card with the scoring line!
+Before sending your project to be cut, we need to make two attachments.
+First, we will attach the writing with all of the yellow pieces, and then we will be attaching the teal card with the scoring line!

 Step 4 – Cut and Assemble

-However I do want to teach you something different.
-As you can see on the following screenshot, there are 2 mats.
-One for different colors; but for each color will be using a different material as well!
+However, I do want to teach you something different.
+As you can see on the following screenshot, there are two mats (yellow and teal).
+But for each color, we will be using a different material as well!

-Yellow is for regular cardstock, and teal will be corrugated paper, and since I am a little rebel sometimes, instead of teal I used a purple color in real life.
+Yellow is for regular cardstock, and teal will be corrugated paper, and since I am a little rebel sometimes, instead of teal, I used purple color in real life.

 Screenshot of cutting your card

-Once you are done cutting all of the pieces, it’s time for you assemble the card.
-I used regular glue, but in very thin quantities.
+Once you are done cutting all of the pieces, it’s time for you to assemble the card.
+Always use high-quality glue.
+Otherwise, the paper can get wet and bubbly when it dries.

 Glue the thank you note to the top of the card and both of the yellow square pieces inside the card.